-Tooth replacement therapy comes in many forms, the most common of these being dentures, or “false teeth”.
-Whether your teeth are badly damaged and need to be pulled and replaced, or if you’ve lost all or most of your teeth, dentures today are a comfortable and affordable method of total tooth replacement.
-If you’ve lost a significant number of teeth, partial dentures may be used to fill in one or more missing teeth.
+Tooth replacement therapy comes in many forms, the most common being dentures, often referred to as “false teeth.”
+Whether your teeth are badly damaged and need to be removed and replaced, or you have lost all or most of your teeth, modern dentures provide a comfortable and affordable solution for tooth replacement.
+If you have lost a significant number of teeth, partial dentures may be used to replace one or more missing teeth.

 Your new dentures may feel strange in your mouth at first, but you should adapt fairly quickly.
-Over time, your gums will change shape and your dentures may need to be adjusted or replaced to maintain proper fit and comfort.
-Be sure to visit your dentist whenever you think your dentures may need adjustments.
+Over time, your gums will change shape, and your dentures may need to be adjusted or replaced to maintain proper fit and comfort.
+Be sure to visit your dentist whenever you feel your dentures may need adjustment.

-Often they will rub the gums a bit at first, meaning that they need to be adjusted by the dentist – so if you get an ulcer, this does not mean that you cannot or will not be able to wear them – just call the dentist!
+Often, dentures may rub against the gums initially, meaning they need to be adjusted by your dentist.
+If you develop an ulcer, this does not mean that you cannot or will not be able to wear them — simply contact your dentist.

-It’s perfectly normal to experience some minor soreness and irritation.
-You may even find that the flow of saliva increases temporarily.
-These problems should diminish as your mouth becomes accustomed to the dentures.
-If any problem persists, especially soreness or irritation, consult your dentist.
+It is perfectly normal to experience some minor soreness or irritation.
+You may also notice a temporary increase in saliva flow.
+These issues should lessen as your mouth becomes accustomed to the dentures.
+If any problems persist, particularly soreness or irritation, consult your dentist.

-To improve your speech after you get your new dentures, practice speaking aloud on a frequent basis, but start off slowly and quietly, building up to a normal level gradually.
-Pretty soon, it will be difficult for others listening to you to tell that you wear dentures.
+To improve your speech after receiving dentures, practise speaking aloud regularly.
+Start slowly and quietly, then gradually build up to a normal speaking level.
+Before long, it will be difficult for others to tell that you are wearing dentures.

 Recent Blogs